 This New Orleans delicacy is the perfect way to warm up when the weather is cool.
-Served over rice, the warm stew is made with a variety of local ingredients, differentiating between various family recipes.
+Served over rice (or even over potato salad – real ones know), this warm, hearty stew is made with a variety of local ingredients using recipes that vary between families and restaurants alike.
 See some of the best places to get gumbo here.

 From Thanksgiving to New Years, City Park is transformed with a holiday light show that is exciting for all ages.
 The festive display has everything from a Cajun Santa and the Saints to dinosaurs and sea life.
-For extra fun, children can ride the rides at the Carousel Gardens.
+For extra fun, children (and adults!) can ride the rides at the Carousel Gardens.

-A Creole Christmas means Reveillon Dinners.
+A Creole Christmas means Réveillon Dinners.
 Dozens of New Orleans restaurants host special meals during the holidays to show off their culinary and cocktail creativity.
 Head to the official website to see who is participating this year.

 Oysters are best in the months that have an “R”- meaning the winter months fit the criteria perfectly.
-Enjoy them in a variety of forms: raw, chargrilled or fried to name a few.
+Enjoy them in a variety of forms: raw, chargrilled, or fried to name a few.
 Restaurants love to get creative with their oyster offerings.
-Some favorite spots include Acme, Drago’s, Superior Seafood and Seaworthy.
+Some favorite spots include Acme, Drago’s, Superior Seafood, and Seaworthy.

 Celebrate Vietnamese New Year on the grounds of Mary Queen of Vietnam Church.
-Indulge in báhn mí and pho, admire the dragon dance, and enjoy other authentic Vietnamese activities.
+Indulge in báhn mí and phở, admire the dragon dance, and enjoy other authentic Vietnamese activities.
 The Vietnamese community is strong in New Orleans, and this is a great way to experience it firsthand.